 Dr. Hunter earned an M.S. in Biology from Tennessee Technological University and a Ph.D. in Oceanography and Coastal Sciences, with an emphasis in Wetland Biogeochemistry, from Louisiana State University.
 After graduating from LSU in 2000, she traveled to Thailand on a Fulbright Post-Doctoral Fellowship where she conducted research on using mangrove wetlands to uptake nutrients from shrimp pond effluent.
-In 2001 Dr. Hunter began working with MWH, Global in Fort Collins, Colorado where she gained experience dealing with many types of land and water management issues unique to water-limited areas.
+In 2001 Dr. Hunter began working with MWH, Global in Fort Collins, Colorado, where she gained experience with many types of land and water management issues unique to water-limited areas.
 In addition, a large portion of her time was spent in the development and use of ecological models.
-In October 2006, Dr. Hunter moved back to Louisiana and began working with Dr. John Day at LSU focusing on freshwater and coastal wetland biogeochemistry and restoration, and started working with Comite Resources shortly thereafter.
+In October 2006, Dr. Hunter moved back to Louisiana and began working with Dr. John Day at LSU focusing on coastal wetland restoration.
+She started working with Comite Resources at the same time.
 Dr. Hunter has extensive experience in watershed management, focusing particularly on assessing environmental and management impacts on functions, ecology, and biogeochemical processes in freshwater wetlands and brackish and saltwater marshes.
-Her research has focused on the use of created and natural wetlands for assimilation of treated effluent and non-point source pollution.
-In addition, Dr. Hunter has many years experience in project management and she regularly publishes research results in peer-reviewed journals.
+Much of her research has focused on the use of created and natural wetlands for assimilation of treated effluent and non-point source pollution.
+In the past few years, Dr. Hunter has been involved in investigating the impacts of oil and gas exploration and extraction on Louisiana’s coastal wetlands.
+This work has focused on the impacts of hydrologic modifications, produced water and induced subsidence on Atchafalaya Basin swamps, freshwater floating wetlands, and freshwater, intermediate, brackish, and salt marshes.
+In 2022 Dr. Hunter, along with Drs.
+John Day and H.C.
+Clark, published a book titled “Energy Production in the Mississippi River Delta: Impacts on Coastal Ecosystems and Pathways to Restoration.”
+In addition, Dr. Hunter has many years of experience in project management and she regularly publishes research results in peer-reviewed scientific journals.

-Jason Day is the Field Director for Comite Resources and is in charge of activities pertaining to assessment, site development, data collection and monitoring of all of our projects.
-Mr. Day earned his B.S. degree in Zoology at Louisiana State University and speaks Spanish fluently.
-He has worked in Mexico, Australia, France, Spain and Italy on wetland and avian ecological projects with multi-national teams.
-Mr. Day has conducted extensive research on the ecology and management of the Mississippi River Delta and co-authored several publications.
-In 2006, he earned a wetland delineation certificate from the Wetland Training Institute.
-Mr. Day is very familiar with vegetation and wildlife species in the Gulf of Mexico and he expertly handles many types of field equipment and vessels including state accepted certification for airboat operation.
+Jason Day is the Field Director for Comite Resources, overseeing activities pertaining to assessment, site development, data collection and monitoring.
+Mr. Day received a B.S. degree in Zoology from Louisiana State University and has attained Professional Wetland Scientist certification (PWS#3440).
+Mr. Day speaks fluent Spanish and has worked in Mexico, Australia, France, Spain and Italy on wetland and avian ecological projects with multi-national teams.
+Mr. Day has carried out extensive research on the ecology and management of the Mississippi River Delta and co-authored several publications.
+Mr. Day is certified to carry out Wetland Delineations and is a licensed Nuisance Wildlife Control Operator.
+Mr. Day can identify vegetation and wildlife species of Louisiana and the Gulf of Mexico, including bird species by sight and call.
+He expertly handles many types of field equipment and vessels, and is a certified airboat operator.